Flowers Report

 Life expectancy: slim to non. it has like 3 leaves and all of them look on the verge of death.

 Comment: Water consumption is terrible.
 Even the modest amount of watering causes it to drip on the floor and over the A/C outlet.
-Its like the ground it is in, is nothing but holes. - Lush plant next to chair and CD holder.
+Its like the ground it is in, is nothing but holes.

 Looks nice, have a distinctive taste to music or just left wing opinions (or right - depends where the observer is standing really).